sarath-pillai/mlc-llm/README.md

 As this repo primarily deals with docker & github container registry (GHCR).
 There are mainly two prerequisites.

 - Docker cli installed and available (```docker ps``` should work on your system)
-- A Github PAT(personal access token), for pulling docker image to your local.

 ## **How to Pull the docker Image?**